 Additionally, CADRE uses an external evaluator, Courtney Brown, Ph.D., who through ongoing formal and informal data collection methods assesses the quality, usefulness and relevance of CADRE's products and services.
 In combination with CADRE's internal evaluation activities, Dr. Brown's analyses provide valuable information to the US Department of Education on CADRE's accomplishments and inform the Center's continuous quality improvement efforts.

 Initially funded in 1998, CADRE serves as the National Center on Appropriate Dispute Resolution in Special Education on behalf of the Office of Special Education Programs at the U.S. Department of Education.
 CADRE works to increase the nation’s capacity to prevent and resolve special education and early intervention disputes by fostering productive home/school/provider partnerships and the use of collaborative processes to improve outcomes for children and youth with disabilities.
 CADRE assists states with implementation of the Individuals with Disabilities Education Act (IDEA) procedural safeguards provisions and the development of high-performing dispute resolution systems through the identification and dissemination of exemplary practices related to program design, implementation, evaluation and improvement.
+Take a peek at CADRE's data for 2017-2018.

 Who We Serve